The European train journeys that are even faster than flying

-At the dawn of a new decade, more travellers are looking for ways to reduce the carbon footprint of their adventures, but time and money are still the two major factors in deciding what to book.
+More travelers are looking for ways to reduce the carbon footprint of their adventures, but time and money are still the two major factors in deciding what to book.
 New research from Omio, a travel transport booking app, has revealed 25 European routes that are actually faster by bus or train than flying.

-‘The common perception that flying is always the fastest way to get from A to B doesn’t necessarily hold true once you consider the additional time required to get to the airport, queue at check-in or security and wait to board or retrieve baggage’, Bertrand Etienne, regional director at Omio, said.
+"The common perception that flying is always the fastest way to get from A to B doesn’t necessarily hold true once you consider the additional time required to get to the airport, queue at check-in or security and wait to board or retrieve baggage," Bertrand Etienne, regional director at Omio, said.

 London to Brussels or Paris by train

 Eurostar train services across the Channel to France, Belgium and beyond have running for 25 years, with a new expansion to Amsterdam in 2018.
-Not only will travellers save up to 32kg of carbon dioxide by taking the train, but the journey will be three hours faster than heading to the airport.
+Not only will travelers save up to 32kg (70.5lbs) of carbon dioxide by taking the train, but the journey will be three hours faster than heading to the airport.

 Paris to Marseille by train

-Crossing nearly the entire length of France, the journey from Paris to the coastal city of Marseille is nearly two hours faster by train and saves a whopping 62kg of carbon dioxide.
+Crossing nearly the entire length of France, the journey from Paris to the coastal city of Marseille is nearly two hours faster by train and saves a whopping 62kg (136.6lbs) of carbon dioxide.

 Madrid to Andalucia by train

 If you’re headed to the south after visiting Spain’s capital city, Seville and Málaga are actually faster to reach by train than flying by nearly an hour-and-a-half.

 Rome to Naples, Florence or Pisa by train